Former Bafana Bafana Coach Defends Sphephelo Sithole, Hugo Broos After Facing Criticism From Mzansi

 Former Bafana Bafana head coach Augusto Palacios has backed Sphephelo Sithole after the midfielder endured a difficult outing in South Africa's opening fixture of the 2026 FIFA World Cup against Mexico.

 Sithole became the first player to be sent off at the tournament after receiving a red card during Bafana Bafana's 2-0 defeat to the hosts.
+He also joined the infamous list of players to have been sent off in the opening fixture of the global football competition.

-Palacios urges fans not to be too harsh on Sithole
+Palacios urges fans against criticising Sithole

 The midfielder endured a night to forget, as he was involved in the build-up to Mexico's opening goal before being dismissed in the 49th minute for denying a clear goal-scoring chance.